-The FSP{DA/ID} has to activate a volume of flexibility for each period of the day D for which the sum of the last update of the DA Flex nomination and the last update of the ID Flex nomination submitted by the BRPfsp{DA/ID} is not equal to 0.
+The $FSP{DA/ID}$ has to activate a volume of flexibility for each period of the day D for which the Sum of the last update of the DA Flex nomination and the last update of the ID Flex nomination submitted by the BRPfsp_DA/ID is not equal to 0.

-The result of the sum of the last update of the DA Flex nomination and the last update of the ID Flex nomination of the BRPfsp{DA/ID} for a given period in day D ("activation period") corresponds to the volume to be activated by the FSP{DA/ID} and the direction19 of the activation during that period, in order to balance the perimeter of the BRPfsp{DA/ID}.
+The volume to be activated and the direction17 of the activation corresponds to the result of the Sum of the last update of the DA Flex nomination and the last update of the ID Flex nomination of the BRPfsp{DA/ID} for that period.